Mario Bros.: Gameplay

-Mario is about to defeat a Shellcreeper (arcade).
+Mario is about to defeat a Shellcreeper, in the arcade version.

 Mario Bros. features two plumbers, Italian brothers Mario and Luigi, having to investigate the sewers of New York after strange creatures have been appearing down there.
-The objective of the game is to defeat all of the enemies in each phase.
-The mechanics of Mario Bros. involve only running and jumping.
-Unlike future Mario games, players cannot jump on enemies and squash them, unless said enemies are already turned on their back.
+The objective of the game is to defeat all of the enemies in each phase, using only running and jumping.

+Unlike subsequent Mario games, players cannot jump on enemies to squash them, until they are already flipped on their back.
 Each phase consists of a series of platforms with pipes at each corner of the screen, along with an object called a "POW" block in the center.
-Phases use wraparound, meaning that enemies and players that go off to one side will reappear on the opposite side.
+The screen uses wraparound, so characters that go off to one side reappear on the opposite side.
 Points are scored for defeating enemies and collecting the bonus coins that emerge from the pipes afterward.

 Enemies are defeated by kicking them over once they have been flipped on their back.
 This is accomplished by hitting the platform the enemy is on directly beneath them.
 If the player allows too much time to pass after doing this the enemy will flip itself back over and recover.

-There are four enemies which emerge from the pipes: Shellcreeper; Sidestepper; Fighter Fly, which moves by jumping and can only be flipped when it is touching a platform; and Slipice, which turns platforms into slippery ice.

-A fifth enemy, fireballs, floats around the screen instead of sticking to platforms.
+Four types of enemies emerge from the pipes: Shellcreeper; Sidestepper; Fighter Fly, which moves by jumping and can only be flipped when it is touching a platform; and Slipice, which turns platforms into slippery ice.
+Fireballs float around the screen instead of sticking to platforms.
 The "POW" block flips all enemies touching a platform or the floor when activated, but can only be used three times before disappearing.
-The game additionally contains bonus rounds.
-In later rounds, icicles begin to form on the underside of the platforms and fall off.
+In later rounds, icicles form on the underside of platforms and fall all the way to the bottom of the screen.
 One life is lost whenever the player touches an un-flipped enemy, fireball, or fully formed icicle.
 The game ends when all lives are lost.

+The game contains bonus stages where the goal is to collect coins before a timer expires.